grahambarry/nitro-react-node-cypress/README.md

 ## Testing

 To run Cypress tests, use the following command:
-This will run the dev server and open chrome.
+This will run the npm installer and the dev server and open chrome.
 Tests will continue to run in the terminal to check for results.

 ```bash
 npm run test